Edresson/VoiceSplit/README.md

 * Use NovoGrad optimizer https://arxiv.org/abs/1905.11286 ??
 They is better than adam, is used in Jasper the state of art in Automatic Speech Recognition

-* Implement Powerlaw compression loss following:https://github.com/stegben/voicefilter/tree/powerlaw-compression-loss
+* Implement Powerlaw compression loss following:https://github.com/stegben/voicefilter/tree/powerlaw-compression-loss (v)

 * use a multi loss ?? mybe Powerlaw compression loss with   Si-SNR (pit_criterion.py)  with L1 loss ??
 L1 loss is used in text2Speech, and in text2peech the speech is very clean.
 L1 loss with Powerlaw compression loss ???
 L1 loss is better than MSE in Text2Speech.

 * try Speech2Phone if Speech2Phone dont Work well use a GE2E (the same speaker encoder used on Google's paper), this implementation is very good https://github.com/Edresson/GE2E-Speaker-Encoder and use CorentinJ pretrained model.

+## Future Features

+* Two Universal Neural Vocoders is supported (WaveGlow and WaveRNN)
+* Two Neural Speakers encoders is supported (GE2E and Speech2Phone)